 Sales people often are promoted into sales manager positions – primarily based on their sales success.
 While congratulations certainly are in order, success in these situations raises some unique challenges.

-Just because a sales people excelled at face-to-face selling doesn’t mean they will excel as a sales manager.
+Just because a salesperson excelled at face-to-face selling doesn’t mean they will excel as a sales manager.
 Sales managers responsibilities extend far beyond face-to-face selling.
 Yet, new sales managers often are promoted without receiving a lot of help in building the relationships and skills required to be an effective sales manager.
 So, what happens?
 They often end up doing one of two things: (1) spending time in front of the customer helping their sales people sale – sometimes that’s can be a good idea, sometimes not so much and/or (2) using sales managers they’ve had in the past as a model – again that’s a “sometimes” good idea.

 So, let’s look at this from a relationship perspective and examine how a sales person can make the transition from sales person to sales manager.
 One common situation is worth noting as a backdrop for exploring the issue.
 Often the promotion occurs within the current sales team or from another team in the same organization.
 In either case, it’s very common for members of the sales team to know the sales manager before the promotion – resulting in some unique issues these new sales managers must address.